We can help you understand what knowledge is required for the exam and support your child where they need it.

-Support your child in the early stages of reading.
-Our step-by-step guide on how to teach phonics, written by our tutor and experienced primary school teacher Phil, takes you through the whole process.
+Learning phonics is a key stage in preparing for the 7 plus exam.
+Support your child in the early stages of learning to read and write.
+This step-by-step guide on how to teach phonics by our tutor and experienced primary school teacher Phil, takes you through the whole process.

 Put simply, phonics is a systematic approach to learning all the sounds of the English language and the different letter combinations which make those sounds.
-The overarching aim of phonics is to teach children how to read by ‘blending’ sounds together to read words.
+The overarching aim of phonics is to teach children the reading skill of ‘blending’ sounds together to read words.
 Children throughout the UK are taught phonics, usually on a daily basis, from the time they start in nursery or reception class.
 At the end of Year 1, children take the phonics screening check, which assesses their mastery of phonics.

 There is quite a lot of terminology specific to phonics, which can be off-putting for parents: grapheme; phoneme; segmenting; blending; digraph; split digraph; trigraph.

 Grapheme – letters representing sounds.
 These can be single letters or a combination of letters (ch, th, sh).

 Phoneme – sounds created by graphemes.
 Words can be segmented into phonemes, e.g. dog can be segmented into d-o-g (three phonemes); chat can be segmented into ch-a-t (three phonemes).

 Segmenting – this means breaking up words into their constituent phonemes.
 When presented with a new word, children are encouraged to ‘segment’ it.
 E.g. ‘changing’ can be segmented into ch-a-n-g-i-ng.